FabianHabersack/nativism_dict/README.md

 > **Habersack, FJ, and Werner, A (2022).** How non-radical right parties strategically use nativist language: Evidence from an automated content analysis of Austrian, German, and Swiss election manifestos, _Party Politics_.
 DOI: [10.1177/13540688221103930](https://doi.org/10.1177/13540688221103930)

 The dictionary is intended and designed for use in quantitative text analyses of political texts, such as parties' election manifestos.
-It measures nativist ideological statements along several sub-dimensions, on a (quasi)sentence basis using RegEx patterns (string-of-words).
-The dictionary not only identifies sentences as nativist but allows measuring nativism along five components or sub-dimensions:
+It measures nativist language on a (quasi)sentence basis (see: [MARPOR](https://manifesto-project.wzb.eu)) using RegEx patterns (string-of-words).
+The dictionary not only identifies sentences as nativist (binary) but also allows measuring nativism along five components or sub-dimensions:

 - **Cultural dimension:** ‘Does the quasi-sentence indicate language that refers to one’s own(ed) traditions and one’s own(ed) cultural values or achievements, that sees these values threatened and that thereby expresses a single narrative of belonging?’
 - **Political rights dimensions:** ‘Does the quasi-sentence reflect language from which a general hostility toward seemingly non-indigenous groups or actors emerges and as a result of which expresses concern with an infringement of political self-determination rights?’